ExoSkye/SchoolDigitalSignage/README.md

 ## Architechture

 ### Server
-Windows Service acts as the server and uses two TCP ports to send and recieve information
+Windows Service acts as the server and uses TCP to send and recieve information

 Written in C++ using ASIO